5sansiva/Index-File-Management/devlog.md

 9:53 AM - 5/10/2025
 So just woke up and I am beginning to pick up from where I left off yesterday which is to finish the Btree class.
 This session I wil finish the Btree class and then see how to connect and test the flow of the program during execution.

+11:04 AM
+Had to go eat breakfast before.
+I did the Btree class.
+Need to do the Btree node.

+11:40 PM - 5/10/2025 - End session
+I stopped working, I forgot to log it.
+So this session I finished the main webpage and I also worked on the btree file and I finished the Btree file and each commands.
+I believe I need a BTree node so I might have to add that as well.
+Next session, is to go through testing and there will be some specifics with that.
+I haven't really tested my code when coding so I will need to edit that.